heviat/Mailu/README.md

 not shipping proprietary software nor unrelated features often found in popular groupware.

+> [!NOTE]
-> **NOTE:** This fork is extended by an OpenID Connect implementation to enable user session handling (single sign-on) and authentication using OpenID standard.
+> This fork is extended by an OpenID Connect implementation to enable user session handling (single sign-on) and authentication using OpenID standard.
 The fork is maintained by [Heviat](https://heviat.com), a German cloud computing company based in Potsdam.
 Feel free to contribute to this repository!

 Features
 ========